 Nelson Mandela stood on the balcony here and gave his first speech, hours after his release, to thousands of people.
 A life-size statue of him overlooks the Grand Parade from the balcony of the City Hall, standing in the same place where he spoke from.

 This is where Mandela was inaugurated as South Africa’s first democratically elected president in 1994.
-A nine-metre high bronze statue of him, the tallest one in existence stands at the foot of the Union Buildings.
+A nine-metre high bronze statue of him, the tallest one in existence stands at the foot of the Union Buildings in Pretoria.
 His arms are outstretched to symbolise his embrace of the whole nation.
 One leg is in front of the other to show a nation on the move.

 This museum, in Nelson Mandela’s birthplace, contains several exhibitions detailing his life and journey.
 It is close to the place where he grew up, the ruins of his former school and the home that he built in his latter years.
 One can see the gifts he received from people, institutions and governments around the world.
 His grave lies 5km away and is visible from a viewing deck.